Wintellect/MSLearn/Introduction to Git/includes/5-collaborate-using-pull.md

 	git config user.email alice@contoso.com
 	```

 	These config settings are stored in the repo in **.git/config**, so you won't have to enter them again.
-Each time you `cd` into the "Alice" directory, you have effectively assumed Alice's identity.
+Each time you `cd` into the "Alice" directory, you effectively assume Alice's identity.

 1. Open **site.css** in the "Alice/assets" directory (not your project directory's "assets" directory) and replace the second line in the file with this one to change the background color of the page to light blue: